 Concerned about buying a guitar online without playing it first?
 You needn’t be.
 Online music instrument retailers like Sweetwater, Thomann, Guitar Center and Musician’s Friend offer hassle-free returns as standard, so you can purchase a guitar, play it in the comfort and privacy of your home and, if it’s not for you, send it back with ease.
 Most offer between 30-45 days to return an item, as long as it’s in original condition.

 When the Fender Telecaster was born, Elvis Presley was a schoolboy; rationing was still a reality in post-war Britain; and the Queen's old man, King George VI, was on the throne.
 Yet, here we are, 70 years later, whittling down the substantial number of Teles in the most current Fender catalogue to the 10 best Telecasters for your delectation and consideration.

 Without counting the numerous Custom Shop models on offer, there are currently 36 Telecaster models available across the Fender and Squier brands.
 Priced from a just couple of hundred sheets to well over two grand, the intrepid explorer will encounter Telecasters toting a variety of tone woods, neck shapes, and pickup outputs.
 There really is a Tele for everyone, and we're here to help you bag the right one for you.

-With Amazon Prime Day on the horizon, it could be worth holding off on picking up a new Tele until the Prime Day music deals start emerging.
-We'll be reporting on the best offers right through to Prime Day itself.
+With Black Friday on the horizon, it could be worth holding off on picking up a new Tele until the Black Friday guitar deals and Black Friday music deals start emerging.
+We'll be reporting on the best offers right through to Black Friday itself.

 - The best Stratocasters you can buy today